TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/ad.md

 “I’m comfortable with both.
 I enjoy teamwork for learning, and I can also work independently with responsibility.”**

-ii)Talk about your dream company.**

-**My dream company is one where I can learn continuously, collaborate with talented engineers, and contribute to meaningful backend projects.
-I value a supportive, growth-oriented environment more than a specific brand name.**
 ---

 ## **19. How do you handle disagreements in a team?**

-**I stay calm, listen to the other person, understand their perspective, and then share my point logically.
-I focus on the solution, not the argument.**
+I stay calm, listen to the other person, understand their perspective, and then share my point logically.
+I focus on the solution, not the argument.

                                                      OR

 I listen first to understand the other person’s perspective, then share my view calmly.
 I focus on what’s best for the task, not on proving myself right

 ---

 ## **20. How do you handle criticism or feedback?**